-The drive option "IC" provides 10 digital outputs ( $\rightarrow$ # 148).
-Choose the required function in the setup software.
+The drive option "IC" provides 10 digital outputs, ( $\rightarrow$ # 145).
+Choose the required function in WorkBench.
 Messages from pre-programmed functions stored in the drive can be output here.
-A list of these pre-programmed functions can be found in the setup software.
+A list of these pre-programmed functions can be found in the software.
 If an output is to be assigned to a pre-programmed function, then the parameter set must be saved in the drive.